woodo01/rest-client-app/README.md

 pre-push: test

 ## 🌍 Internationalization
-Supports at least 2 languages (English and German).
+Supports 2 languages (English and German).

 ## 📜 License
 MIT – free to use and modify.